fineract-academy/pages/how-to-build-fineract-with-intellij-idea.md

-## Building Apache Fineract with IntelliJ IDEA
+## Building Apache Fineract® with IntelliJ IDEA

 ### Prerequisites
 1. **Java**: Ensure you have Java Development Kit (JDK) installed.
-Apache Fineract typically requires Java 17 (Java 21 is not yet supported).
+Apache Fineract® typically requires Java 17 (Java 21 is not yet supported).
-2. **Git**: You'll need Git to clone the Apache Fineract source code from the repository.
+2. **Git**: You'll need Git to clone the Apache Fineract® source code from the repository.
 3. **IntelliJ IDEA**: Install IntelliJ IDEA (Community or Ultimate edition).
 ### Steps
-1. **Clone the Apache Fineract Repository:**
+1. **Clone the Apache Fineract® Repository:**
-   - Open a terminal or command prompt and navigate to the directory where you want to store the Apache Fineract source code.
+   - Open a terminal or command prompt and navigate to the directory where you want to store the Apache Fineract® source code.
    - Run the following command to clone the repository:
      ```bash
      git clone https://github.com/apache/fineract.git